 Answering these questions brings us to your unique positioning point or USP.

 A marketing message needs to have a unique positioning point.
 This allows you to explain how you can solve a problem for your audience.
 It is how you convey why your solution is different – and better – than what your competitors offer.
+Are you getting the most from your landing page?
+Can you improve your landing page?

 Think of the USP as the headline.
 It is what will get the consumer’s attention.
 This should be your reference for producing all sorts of marketing materials.
-You should also bear it in mind when communicating with the customer, whether that’s through VOIP telemarketing, social media, or email campaigns.
+You should also bear it in mind when communicating with the customer, whether that’s through VOIP telemarketing, digital documents, social media, or email campaigns.

 As a marketer, you know the importance of conveying the right message to improve lead generation.
 So, what are some different ways one can go about doing this?